AcumenNations/Best_Seller_Story_Teller/master_story.md

 hum found its way into her chest, and she sang.
 A steady note emerged, pure and clear.
 The harp responded, projecting a lattice of light toward the Bridge.
 The flickering slowed.
 The shadow roiled, pushing against the lattice.
-A silhouette emerged—humanoid, with wings like shattered glass.
+A silhouette emerged humanoid, with wings like shattered glass.
 Its face was hidden beneath a helm of dark metal.
 "Guardian," it hissed, its voice like grinding stone.
 "The Choir's time has passed.
 The Discordant will reclaim what is rightfully ours."
 Lysandra's note wavered, fear slicing through her concentration.
 The lattice